-- □ The facility providing the care must be certified by Medicare. - □ Our plan's coverage of services you receive is limited to non-religious aspects of care. - □ If you get services from this institution that are provided to you in a facility, the following conditions apply:

-- You must have a medical condition that would allow you to receive covered services for inpatient hospital care or skilled nursing facility care. - and you must get approval in advance from our plan before you are admitted to the facility or your stay will not be covered.
+- The facility providing the care must be certified by Medicare. - Our plan's coverage of services you receive is limited to non-religious aspects of care. - If you get services from this institution that are provided to you in a facility, the following conditions apply: - You must have a medical condition that would allow you to receive covered services for inpatient hospital care or skilled nursing facility care. - and You must get approval in advance from our plan before you are admitted to the facility or your stay will not be covered.

-You are covered for unlimited days in the hospital, as long as your stay meets Medicare coverage guidelines.
+Medicare Inpatient Hospital coverage limits apply.
 The coverage limits are described under Inpatient Hospital Care in the Medical Benefits Chart in Chapter 4.

-Section 7 Rules for ownership of durable medical equipment Section 7.1 Will you own the durable medical equipment after making a certain number of payments under our plan?
+Section 7 Rules for ownership of durable medical equipment

+Section 7.1 Will you own the durable medical equipment after making a certain number of payments?